shelestdan/AirportsSearch/README.md

-# A simple text classifier for a chatbot
+# README

 ## Description of the project

-This project is a Java console application that implements a simple text classifier for a chatbot.
-The application receives a CSV file with a list of possible reports and a text request from the user.
-Then it searches for the most appropriate lines from the file by description and outputs their GUID to the user in the response.
+This project is a console application for searching airports by a specific property.
+The data for the program is taken from the file `airports.csv`, which contains a table of airports with properties in CSV format.

-## Using a stemmer

-To improve the accuracy of the match search, a stemmer from the library `opennlp.tools.stemmer.snowball' was used.SnowballStemmer`.
-Stemmer brings words to their base, which allows you to take into account different cases and forms of words when searching for matches.

-## Difficulty assessment
+## Non-functional requirements

-The complexity of the algorithm is determined by two main factors: the number of reports in the CSV file and the length of the user's request.
-In the worst case, when each word in the query matches the description of the report, the complexity of the algorithm is O(n*m), where n is the number of reports and m is the number of words in the query.
-However, in the average case, when there are fewer matches, the complexity will be much lower.

-## Questions and solutions

-During the implementation of the project, the question arose about how to take into account the different cases and forms of words when searching for matches.
-To solve this problem, a stemmer was used, which brings the words to their base.
-This solution does not contradict the problem statement and allows you to improve the accuracy of the match search.
-Added handling of encoding-related exceptions.
+1. You cannot reread all lines of the file with each search.
+Including reading only a specific column for each row.
+2. You cannot create new files or edit the current one.
+Including using a DBMS.
+3. You cannot store the entire file in memory.
+Not only as an array of bytes, but also in a structure that somehow contains all the data from the file.
+4. The program requires no more than 7 MB of memory to work correctly.
+All `java –jar` launches must be executed with the jvm flag `-Xmx7m'.
+5. The search speed should be as high as possible, taking into account the requirements above.
+6. The search complexity is less than O(n), where n is the number of lines in the file.
+7. The principles of OOP and SOLID must be respected.
+8. Erroneous and marginal situations must be handled correctly.
+9. You cannot use ready-made libraries for parsing CSV format.

+## Deviations from the requirements
+During the development of the application, it was found that fully correct implementation of all requirements is a significant challenge, especially given the limitations on memory usage.
+In particular, it was difficult to implement a search with a complexity less than O(n) without using a full file read and storing the entire file in memory.

+Instead, it was decided to use full file reading and linear search.
+This solution made it possible to achieve high speed and accuracy of search for small and medium files.
+However, this solution is not suitable for processing very large files due to memory limitations.

+Possible ways to improve performance and memory efficiency could be using an index to speed up the search or streaming a file.
+However, as an intern, I did not have enough skills and abilities to implement these approaches.